 Karen live only in the north of Thailand and in Burma.
 There are no other places in the world where one can see them.
 Originally they were farmers, but at the moment their main income comes from tourism.
 This fact made me feel better.
 If these people can live thanks to us, then there’s nothing wrong with visiting their village.

 Photos and sightseeing

 Before we entered the village, we went through a small market, where women from Akha and Lahu tribes sold their handicrafts.
 My tour, fascinated by the colourful outfits and exotic looks of the women, stared at them.
 Every now and then someone took a camera and snapped a photo of the ladies.
 This was the first moment I felt like I was cringing inside.
-I remembered a situation in Krakow, when I had wanted to take a photo of a woman at a flee market and I had been shouted at because she hadn’t wished to be on a picture.
+I remembered a situation in Krakow when I had wanted to take a photo of a woman at a flea market and I had been shouted at because she hadn’t wished to be in a picture.
 This had happened a few more times in Europe and there I was, with a tour from Poland that took photos of people without their permission.

 The entrance to the village costs 300 Baht – a bit overpriced, in my opinion.
 As it turned out, the village was one big market, where you could buy a couple of things made by the women, but mostly there were just things produced in China and sold in Thailand everywhere you go.

 Our Thai guide encouraged us to look inside the houses.
 “Here you can see how they live.
 Please, go and have a look”, she said and pointed a small hut behind the stalls.
 I had been to a traditional Hmong village once, where you could see a house and even stay there for a night, but I was actually invited by people who lived there.
 Of course, I had to leave some money, but the owners of the hut were present all the time and they wanted me to come inside.

 I stood at the edge of the market and waited for the tour to finish sightseeing.